 October and November can be a beautiful time to hike in the mountains of northern New England—especially with all the brilliant fall colors—but hiking at this time of year can also present some challenges for the unprepared.
 While the valleys and lower elevations may still have temperatures in the 60s and 70s with green grass, the mountains can be much colder with ice and snow starting to coat higher elevations.
-Hikers should keep several things in mind to stay safe and have fun when heading out for a late-fall adventure.
+Hikers should keep several things in mind to be prepared and have fun when heading out for a late-fall adventure.

 Watch Your Step